 Since that article, the stock has been up by as much as 15%.
 Wells Fargo will report second-quarter earnings on Friday.
 With shares now trading at less than 10% away from my year-end target of $45, I don't see a reason to change course, especially given the bank's much improved growth prospects on the likelihood of higher interest rates.

 Although the financial sector has done well in terms of stock performance, overall operational performance has been pretty lethargic in terms of actual growth.
-This was evident not only in Wells Fargo's first-quarter performance but the results from Bank of America
+This was evident not only in Wells Fargo's first-quarter performance but the results from Bank of America and Citigroup yielded similar lackluster outcomes.

 For Wells Fargo, however, given the 2% year-over-year decline in expenses, it was clear that management placed an emphasis on cost cutting.
 I've said it before: Investors shouldn't discount the level of difficulty there is in reducing expenses amid a highly competitive banking market.
 I believe Siefers is overlooking this fact.